 As much as it sounds tempting to run one’s own business, let’s admit the fact that not everyone is talented enough to make it through.
-An overwhelming amount of people who work at a 9-5 job are doing it to make ends meet.
+An overwhelming amount of people who work at a 9-5 job is doing it to make ends meet.

 Jump on the bandwagon of entrepreneurship only if you have the energies and resources to make it work without giving up in the middle because entrepreneurship requires your utmost dedication, sleepless nights, and definitely more than a 4-hour workweek.

 2. Competition at work is real

 In today’s economy, you don’t succeed by working less, and working more does not necessarily come in the category of not being smarter.
 At times, you need to put in those extra hours to make a mark at work.
 To bring more value to your work and to earn an extra buck, you have to give in more than expected.

 This is what the 4-hour workweek certainly doesn’t address.

 With that being said, you don’t have to drain yourself of your energies or over-whelm yourself with a plethora of work.
 Take a break whenever you have to and opt for work that brings you joy.